kriskwiatkowski/pqc/README.md

 The goal is to provide an easy-to-use API in C and Rust to enable experimentation.
 The code is derived from the submission to the NIST Post-Quantum Standardization, either directly or by leveraging [PQClean](https://github.com/PQClean/PQClean) project.

 Users shouldn't expect any level of security provided by this code.
-The library is not meant to be used on live production systems.
+The library is not meant to be used on production systems.

 ## Supported schemes